everything-gripe/lemmy-for-everything/CONTRIBUTING.md

 4. Submit a pull request, explaining the purpose and details of your contribution.
 5. Ensure your code adheres to the project's coding standards and passes any tests.

-By contributing to Everything, you agree to license your contributions under the [ISC License](LICENSE.md).
+By contributing to Lemmy for Everything, you agree to license your contributions under the [ISC License](LICENSE.md).